replot/replot-line/readMe.md

 	* Defaults to `"#000000"`
 	* Accepts any color string

-### Initial Animation
+### Animation Customization
-Initial animation is enabled by default, resulting in the lines growing out from the y-axis line.
-This can be disabled using the `initialAnimation` prop, passing in a value of false.
+Users can control the initial animation of the graph, lines growing out from the y-axis line.

+- `initialAnimation`: defaults to `true`, controls the animation

+### Area Customization
+Users can control the display of shaded areas under the lines of the graph.

+- `shadeArea`: defaults to `false`, controls display of the shaded areas